wavesjs/waves-audio/docs/api.md

 ### Return:

 * **Number** current time
-This function will be replaced when the transport is added to a master.
+This function will be replaced when the play-control is added to a master.

 ## currentPosition